Welcome to Pattaya

 Rest in Peace

-Pattaya's infamous Walking Street is now an ordinary Driving and Parking Street.
+Pattaya's infamous Walking Street is now an ordinary Driving-through and Parking Street.
 RIP

 Revitalised Walking Street bars as of July 31st, 2020